 In addition, we averaged over the cutoff parameter $B$.
 As in \cite{KimKwon2019arXiv,KimKwon2020arXiv}, this is introduced to deal with errors of (possibly having) critical size but \emph{localized} in annuli.
 We note that the admissible range of $B$ seems to be very limited; see Remark~\ref{rem:mod-est-cutoff-radius}. \begin{lem}[Control of $\bm{b}$] We have

 for some almost positive $P=P(t)$ satisfying

 \end{lem}

 \begin{rem} Roughly speaking, $P$ is an averaged version of $\|(L_{Q}\eps)^{\perp}\|_{L^{2}}^{2}/4\pi\log B_{0}$, where $\perp$ is the orthogonal projection onto the orthogonal complement of $\chi_{B}yQ$ and $\chi_{B}iyQ$.
-Thus the almost positivity of $P$ is natural.
+Thus, the almost positivity of $P$ is natural.

 The upper bound \eqref{eq:P-positivity} for $P$ might have a critical size $b^{2}$ at first glance.
 However, our expectation $\eps\approx b\cdot(-i\tfrac{y^{2}}{4}Q\chi_{B_{0}})+\eta\cdot\rho\chi_{B_{0}}$ says that we may hope to have an improved bound $P\ll b^{2}$, which holds at the initial time $t=\tau$.
-At the past times, this indeed happens and will be a key to close our bootstrap.
-Later in the energy estimates (Lemma~\ref{lem:H1-energy-est}), we will introduce a monotonicity that propagates the initial smallness of $P$ backwards in time, justifying $P\ll b^{2}$. \end{rem}
+In the past times, this indeed happens and will be key to close our bootstrap.
+Later in the energy estimates (Lemma~\ref{lem:H1-energy-est}), we will introduce a monotonicity that propagates the initial smallness of $P$ backward in time, justifying $P\ll b^{2}$. \end{rem}

 \begin{rem} It seems that the range of admissible cutoff radii $B$ is very limited; $B$ must be an almost self-similar scale.
 We have chosen the radii $B_{-\delta}$ for $\delta\in[\frac{1}{10},\frac{1}{5}]$ in this work, but inspecting its proof, it suffices to use $\delta\in[\delta_{1},\delta_{2}]\subset(0,\frac{1}{4})$.
 The restriction $\delta>0$ is made to ensure that the size of the correction term of $\bm{b}$ is less than the size of its main term.
-The restriction $\delta<\frac{1}{4}$ comes from dealing with cutoff errors when computing time derivatives of $\bm{b}$; see for example \eqref{eq:control-b-eta-step1-5} and \eqref{eq:control-b-eta-step4-3}. \end{rem}
+The restriction $\delta<\frac{1}{4}$ comes from dealing with cutoff errors when computing time derivatives of $\bm{b}$; see, for example , \eqref{eq:control-b-eta-step1-5} and \eqref{eq:control-b-eta-step4-3}. \end{rem}

-\begin{proof} We already showed the real part of \eqref{eq:b-bound}, i.e., the estimate for $b$, in \eqref{eq:proximity-b-bqnu}.
+\begin{proof} We have already shown the real part of \eqref{eq:b-bound}, i.e., the estimate for $b$, in \eqref{eq:proximity-b-bqnu}.
 The bound for $\eta$ can be proved in a similar manner, so we omit its proof.
 Henceforth, we focus on the proof of \eqref{eq:b-diff-equality}.
 We first prove analogous statements for the \emph{unaveraged} versions (and multiplied by $4\pi\log B_{0}$) of $\bm{b}$, i.e., for the quantities